Web3-Pi/web3-pi-imager/README.md

 ## Contributing

-If you’d like to contribute to the Web3Pi Imager project, please follow the instructions provided in the [Contributing Guide](CONTRIBUTING.md).
+If you’d like to contribute to the Web3 Pi Imager project, please follow the instructions provided in the [Contributing Guide](CONTRIBUTING.md).

 ## License